When Emotional Triggers Arise: Finding Your Power Within

-Triggers are never about “what they did.”
-They are about how you trigger yourself in response—what you say in your mind, what you do with your body, and the story you keep repeating.
+Being triggered can feel disorienting, pulling you out of your center in an instant.
+Yet each time you slow down and understand what’s actually happening inside, you reclaim a bit more stability and power.
+Most often, what triggers us isn’t really about the other person — it’s about an old wound, memory, or meaning our system is trying to protect.
+They are about how you trigger ourselves in response—what you say in your mind, what you do with your body, and the story you keep repeating.
 When you see this clearly, you stop living like life is happening to you and start remembering you’re the one in charge.

-• “How I trigger myself is… I replay their tone in my head and decide it means I’ve done something wrong.”
+“How I trigger myself is… I tell myself I’ve done something wrong.”

 A Client Story: From “You’re Doing This To Me” To “I’m Doing This To Myself”